eicket/myWSJTEncoder/README.md

 [4] Costas Arrays : http://www.sportscliche.com/wb2fko/TechFest_2019_WB2FKO_revised.pdf
 [5] FT8 - costas arrays - video : https://www.youtube.com/watch?v=rjLhTN59Bg4

-## Credits
+## Copyright notice and credits

+The algorithms, source code, look-and-feel of WSJT-X and related programs, and protocol specifications for the modes FSK441, FT4, FT8, JT4, JT6M, JT9, JT65, JTMS, QRA64, ISCAT, and MSK144
+are Copyright © 2001-2020 by one or more of the following authors: Joseph Taylor, K1JT; Bill Somerville, G4WJS; Steven Franke, K9AN; Nico Palermo, IV3NWV; Greg Beam, KI7MT; Michael Black, W9MDB;
+Edson Pereira, PY2SDR; Philip Karn, KA9Q; and other members of the WSJT Development Group.

-And finally, all credits for bringing the WSJT modes to the ham radio community goes to K1JT, Joe Taylor, and the WSJTX development team.
-Without their work, we would even not dream about weak signals and their processing.
+All credits to K1JT, Joe Taylor, and the WSJTX development team.
+Without their work, we would even not dream about weak signals and their processing !

 Give it a try and 73's
 Erik